marcusfrdk/tomlval/README.md

 ### Schema

-The schema is used to bring give the validator default values.
+The schema is used to give the validator default handlers and an ability to make sure certain keys exist.
 The schema is defined in the `TOMLSchema` class, and is passed to the `TOMLValidator` class.
 To create a schema, you pass a dictionary with the keys and their respective allowed types.

 Here is an example of a schema: